 Introduction to the Bayesian approach for statistical inference.
 Explore prior, posterior, and predictive distributions: conjugate priors; informative and non-informative priors; models for normal, categorical, and count data; Bayesian computation, including MCMC and the Gibbs sampler; hierarchical models; and Bayesian model checking and model selection.
 The equivalent of three lecture hours a week for one semester.
 Prerequisite: Statistics and Data Sciences 431 or 321 with a grade of at least C-; Mathematics 340L or 341 or Statistics and Data Sciences 329C with a grade of at least C-; and credit with a grade of at least C- or registration for Statistics and Data Sciences 334.

-[Approved Elective for SDS Majors.
-Non-majors are restricted from enrollment in the course.]
+[Approved elective for SDS majors.
+Non-majors are restricted from enrollment in the course.
+Typically offered in fall semesters only.]

 SDS 366: Data Visualization*